- What is the Drug Residue Prevention Program Cooperative Agreement?

 - Who can I contact for more information?

-- Drug Residue Prevention Program Cooperative Agreement Fact Sheet (Version October 2020)
+- Drug Residue Prevention Program Cooperative Agreement Program Fact Sheet (Version July 2022)

 The primary focus of this cooperative agreement is to initiate or improve state drug residue prevention programs that communicate proper drug use and effective management practices to prevent drug residues in animal-derived foods in their jurisdiction.
 This program is a more effective alternative of reaching out to industry and the community to promote compliance, to prevent violations, and provide an awareness of proper drug use or prevention of illegal drug residues.
 This cooperative agreement program will allow for state program development in drug residue prevention, encourage resource utilization, enhance information sharing and provide infrastructure building.